Next129/Sorting_and_Hashing/README.md

 # Sorting_and_Hashing
-The primary objective of this project is to cultivate a profound understanding of the operational principles and real-world utilization of sorting and hashing methodologies.
-Through systematic experimentation and critical evaluation, participants will explore how these techniques underpin data management and computational efficiency in modern systems.
+This project aims to foster an in-depth comprehension of the theoretical foundations and practical implementations of sorting and hashing.
+Through structured analysis and experimentation, learners will examine how these core computational techniques optimize data processing, enhance efficiency, and support algorithmic problem-solving in diverse applications.